 Maintain a healthy lifestyle

-Since nobody really seems to know where we are going with the Coronavirus spread, I really think it is vital to teaching everyone around us how to maintain a healthy lifestyle, which can help to support the immune system in its combat against intruders.
+Since nobody really seems to know where we are going with the Coronavirus spread, I think it is vital to teaching everyone around us how to maintain a healthy lifestyle, which can help support the immune system in its combat against intruders.
 Strangely enough, authorities do not give any attention to the importance of your immune system.

-By adding the following immune-boosting foods and essential oils to your daily routine, you will give your defense system big support.
+By adding the following immune-boosting foods and essential oils to your daily routine, you will give your defence system big support.
 When your immune system works full speed, you will be able to combat the many viruses and bacteria attacking your body.

 The steps mentioned below are the best ways to make sure your body, including your immune system, works better supported by healthy living strategies such as :